"Happy tree, I drink smoothies

 - Vomit Discretion Shot: Peter Parker throws up over the side of a building right in front of Gwen Stacy, after telling her that touching her wooden leg makes him sick.

-- Vomit Indiscretion Lyric: Nicki Minaj throws up perfect shellfish into her towel.
+- Vomit Indiscretion Shot: Nicki Minaj throws up perfect shellfish into her towel.

 - We Sell Everything: Subverted.
 When Katniss and Peeta respectively request Walrus meat and "a car made of dead folks" when asked if Haymitch can get them anything, he says he doubt those things can be bought.
 But he'll try.

 - What Do You Mean, It's Not for Kids?: In-Universe; Bernie Sanders learned the hard way that "Wee-wee World" is not a kid-friendly program.

 - A Wild Rapper Appears: Notably inverted in "Magic Man".

 - Snoop Dogg's appearance in "Black Umbrella" was intended to parody this.